Mani Rimdu Festival Trek

 How much is the Mani Rimdu festival Trek Package Cost?

-The cost of the Mani Rimdu festival trek package with a local guide’s owned Gokyo Treks Agency ranges between US$ 950 to US$ 1295.
+The Mani Rimdu festival trek package cost with a local guide’s owned Gokyo Treks Agency ranges between US$ 1025 to US$ 1325 per tourist.
 But certainly, the Buddhist festival trip price will vary according to the group size you’re traveling to and the service you choose.
 However, the given package price includes transportation, a guide, porters, hotels and food accommodation and hiking permits, facilities.

 It’s a standard trip package price for 11 days hike to Tengboche Monastery for Mani Rimdu festival.
-If you are 2 people Mani Rimdu festival trek cost US$ 1099 per person as per given plan.
-We can modify the trek route and the prices according to your wishes also.
+If you are 2 people Mani Rimdu festival trek cost US$ 1150 per person as per given plan.
+We can modify this trek route and the prices according to your wishes also.
 Here is the price list for Mani Rimdu festival trek in Tengboche Monastery in the Everest.

 Price Per Person for 11 days Mani Rimdu festival Trek.